Bohdan-Toyvo/goit-js-hw-08/README.md

 # my-first-project-js

-This is my seventh task by js
+This is my eighth task by js